pip-services/pip-services-docs/content/en/python/commons/data/iversioned.md

 ### Description

-The IVersioned interface allows you to define data object that can be versioned.
+The IVersioned interface allows you to define data objects that can be versioned.

 Important points